Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 - receiptAddress(Address which will recieve NFT)
   Only Whitelisted Address can create Drops and Purchase NFTs with Drops.

-## Instruction of Purchase Drop With Flow
+## Instructions for Purchase Drop With Flow

 To Purchase NFT with any Drop using flow we have to give the following fields: